 Since the incentive is in the form of rebates to the developers of sales taxes paid at the park by visitors, Mr. Beshear argued that the state would not be out any money if the park failed.
 (Actually, the state would be out taxes the park could collect before it went under, but who’s counting?)

-Rebuttal: the tax incentive is a partial rebate, not a complete one.
-Therefore, in the absence of any project in the region, the State receives no revenue.
-So the revenues that the State collects, even at a reduced rate, are a net positive.
+Rebuttal: In the absence of any project in the region, the State receives no revenue.
+So the revenues that the State collects are a net positive.

 [T]he developers now want the Transportation Cabinet to upgrade an Interstate 75 interchange in Grant County to accommodate the projected influx of visitors.
 There’s no estimate yet of the price tag of the proposed improvements, but road construction to ease access to the Kentucky Speedway in Gallatin County cost the state about $45 million.